Tag Archive for: celebrations

 For the TSN association, the election of the executive board takes place in two phases.

-It all begins with the formation of the Executive Board (EB).
-Once the candidates for the BR have been selected, a campaign period begins during which the various teams present their plans for the year.
+It all begins with the formation of the Executive Committee (BR).
+Once the candidates for the BR have been nominated, a campaign period begins during which the various teams present their plans for the year.
 This year, due to the health crisis, all elections and campaigns took place online.
 Once the campaigns are over, all second- and third-year tutors elect a BR, which will then organize the elections for the other positions on the Executive Board.

-Once all positions have been announced by the BR, each mentor wishing to serve on the board submits a candidacy for the position.
+Once all positions have been announced by the BR, each mentor who wishes to serve on the executive board submits a candidacy for the position.
 The candidacy period lasts one week.
-After this campaign period, the BR organizes a vote for positions with multiple candidates.
+After this campaign period, the BR organizes a vote for the positions with multiple candidates.

-You can now find us on social media!
+You can now find us on our social media channels!

-Finally, we’d like to share a video we created in collaboration with the three health tutoring organizations in Montpellier: the Montpellier Health Tutoring Association (ATSM), the Association of Pharmacy Tutors (ATP), and our own organization, the Nîmes Health Tutoring Association (TSN)!
+To wrap things up, we’d like to share a video we created in collaboration with the three health tutoring organizations in Montpellier: the Montpellier Health Tutoring Association (ATSM), the Association of Pharmacy Tutors (ATP), and us, the Nîmes Health Tutoring Association (TSN)!

 In a nutshell, what is the CNESF?